hardcamls/zprize/msm-test.md

 subcategory: design
 ---

+# Building, Testing and Benchmarking

+Please clone our [submission github repository](http://github.com/fyquah/hardcaml_zprize) before following any instructions below.

 # Building the design from source

 Instructions are given below for building from source.
 A prerequisite is that OCaml has been setup (outlined in the main [README.md](https://github.com/fyquah/hardcaml_zprize/blob/master/README.md)).

 It is important you use the AMI version 1.10.5 and Vivado version 2020.2 to acheive the same results.
-The rtl_checksum expected of the Verilog when generated from the Hardcaml source is 1929f78e1e4bafd9cf88d507a3afa055.
+The `rtl_checksum` expected of the Verilog when generated from the Hardcaml source is 1929f78e1e4bafd9cf88d507a3afa055.

 ## Compiling the BLS12-377 reference

 Run `cargo build` in `libs/rust/ark_bls12_377_g1` to compile the dynamic library exposing a reference implementation of the BLS12-377 g1 curve.
-This is necessary for the expect tests to work expectedly.
+This is necessary for the expect tests and verilog generator to work expectedly.

-z3 should also be installed to run tests.
+z3 should also be installed to run Hardcaml RTL simulations.

 ## Generating the Verilog from Hardcaml